rapidsai/rmm/README.md

 `device_memory_resource` adds an additional `cudaStream_t` argument to allow specifying the stream on which to perform the (de)allocation.

+### Thread Safety

+All current device memory resources are thread safe unless documented otherwise.
+More specifically, calls to memory resource `allocate()` and `deallocate()` methods are safe with respect to calls to either of these functions from other threads.
+They are _not_ thread safe with respect to construction and destruction of the memory resource object.

+Note that a class `thread_safe_resource_adapter` is provided which can be used to adapt a memory resource that is not thread safe to be thread safe (as described above).
+This adapter is not needed with any current RMM device memory resources.

 ### Stream-ordered Memory Allocation

 `rmm::mr::device_memory_resource` is a base class that provides stream-ordered memory allocation.